hindfoot/traceframe/README.md

-# Tracesframe
+# Traceframe

-Tracesframe is a proof-of-concept Python package to work with distributed traces, particularly [Jaeger](https://www.jaegertracing.io/) distributed traces, and the [pandas](https://pandas.pydata.org/) tool.
+Traceframe is a proof-of-concept Python package to work with distributed traces, particularly [Jaeger](https://www.jaegertracing.io/) distributed traces, and the [pandas](https://pandas.pydata.org/) tool.

 It also uses the [HoloViews](https://holoviews.org/) library.